-The reason Medicare supplement Plan F is so popular is that it will pay for all of the gaps in Medicare for you, including both your hospital and outpatient deductible, as well any copayments or coinsurance that you would have to pay if you didn’t have a supplement.
+The reason Medicare supplement Plan F is so well-liked is that it will pay for all of the gaps in Medicare for you, including both your hospital and outpatient deductible, as well any copayments or coinsurance that you would have to pay if you didn’t have a supplement.
 Check out these great benefits:

 Medicare Plan F provides comprehensive benefits

 Medicare Plan F policies are considered first-dollar coverage.
 That’s because after Medicare pays it’s share of any covered expenses, the Medigap F pays the remainder, leaving you with $0 out of pocket.

 Your Part A and B are designed to cover only part of your hospital and outpatient expenses, so there is considerable cost sharing left to you to pay if you don’t have a supplement.

 Here’s an example: if you have no supplement, then under Part A, you would owe an $1,216 deductible when you go in the hospital, and you would pay 20% of outpatient care, including some expensive procedures like surgery.
 If you had a Medigap F policy, though, all of these things would be paid for by your insurance instead of coming out of your pocket.

 Medicare Plan F supplement pricing varies among carriers.
 Our agency will provide you with tools that help compare more than just rates, such as rate increase trend histories among carriers and financial ratings of the insurance carriers offering Plan F. You might be surprised to learn that there are many very solid insurance companies with good financial ratings that offer rates that are sometimes lower than the big major carriers.

 Medigap F example